 What we see from in Aristotle as much as under Roman and English law is a tendency to unite the legal personhood of the wife and the husband into one entity.
 This protected the family from being preyed upon as individuals, and consolidated the possession and debts of both under headship of a single individual.
 Of course this doctrine could potentially be abused, as, for example, a profligate husband could sometime fritter away the wealth he gained from marrying his wife, or a woman could be denied a suit in tort for her husband beating her (though this also applied vice versa).
 But the occasional misuse of a law does not make a law unjust.

 Our ancestors who formulated the idea of coverture were addressing a complex problem, and their answer would inevitably be imperfect.
 Reflecting on this now defunct notion, though, should not be an occasion to rejoice at the march of progress.
-Rather, we ought to turn our attention to contemporary legal and societal notions of marriage, and the ways we may have gone too far in another direction while dealing while addressing the ills of coverture.
+Rather, we ought to turn our attention to contemporary legal and societal notions of marriage, and the ways we may have gone too far in another direction while addressing the ills of coverture.

 Aristotle, The Basic Works of Aristotle, ed.
 Richard McKeon (New York: Random House, 1941).

 William Blackstone, Commentaries on the Laws of England: Vol. 1 Including Books I & II (Chicago: Callaghan and Company, 1884).

 Herodotus, The Histories trans.
 Aubrey de Sélincourt (London: Penguin Books, 2003).